dddimcha/embodiOS/docs/getting-started.md

-# Getting Started with NOVA
+# Getting Started with EMBODIOS

-Welcome to NOVA - Natural Operating System with Voice AI.
+Welcome to EMBODIOS - Natural Operating System with Voice AI.
 This guide will help you get started with building and running your first AI-powered operating system.

 ## Prerequisites